 Dog Urine Grass Repair

 When reseeding it is usually not necessary to disturb the old dead spots.
 You can usually sprinkle new seed right over the damaged area making sure the seed drops through the dead grass so it comes in contact with the soil and keep it watered.
 The old dead grass will provide some shade and help keep moisture in the soil that will help germination.

-Sometimes the grass will turn yellow or even brown yet still have some life in the roots.
+Sometimes the grass turns yellow or even brown yet it still has some life in the roots.
 It is damaged but not quite dead.
 In these instances taking the steps that help repair the soil could bring the grass back.
 As the health of the soil improves grass may emerge in these areas.
 If this occurs reseeding may not be necessary.
 If your dog(s) use the same area again killing the new growth, simply apply more seed in that area.

 Some grasses such as Kentucky bluegrass can propagate by underground root runners.
 In many cases these grasses will grow to fill in the dead spots over time.
 If you are not sure whether or not you have such a grass just keep an eye on the burn spots for several weeks and look any sign of new grass blades emerging.
 If you see new blades emerging the spot may fill in over time.
 You can also reseed these spots if you prefer.